codecraftingtools/wumps/README.rst

   git clone https://github.com/codecraftingtools/wumps.git

-The parser can then be run like this:
+The parser can now be run like this:

 ::